novellac/astarter/README.md

 ## 🥞 Stack

 - [Nuxt](https://nuxt.com/docs/getting-started/introduction).
 This sits on top of Vuejs so you get a lot of the same nice coding experience, but a bunch of under the hood benefits (the nuxt website can tell you about these).
+- [Nuxt ESLint](https://eslint.nuxt.com/packages/module).
+This will keep your code using a standard style as much as possible.

 ## How to use this repo